SanthoshThiyagarajan/weather/README.md

-Here’s a summary of your **Weather App** project for GitHub and your resume:

----

 ### **Weather App - Project Summary**
 The **Weather App** is a web-based application that provides real-time weather updates based on user input.
 The app features a dynamic day/night mode with visual effects, including moving clouds during the day and twinkling stars at night.